Alexdesaint/Alexdesaint.github.io/content/_index.md

 education:
 - name: Robotic and Interactive Systems Engineering Degree
   # place:
-  location: UPSSITECH, Université Paul Sabatier, Toulouse, France
+  location: "**UPSSITECH**, Université Paul Sabatier, Toulouse, France"
   left:
   - 2020
   text:
   - ERASMUS at the University of Zagreb, Faculty of Electrical Engineering and Computing
 - name: Electrical and Industrial Computer Sciences Degree
-  location: IUT A, Université Paul Sabatier, Toulouse, France
+  location: "**IUT A**, Université Paul Sabatier, Toulouse, France"
   left:
   - 2017
 skills:
 - tag: Low latency
   text:
   - Experienced in designing applications with low latency and high reliability requirements.
-I have a methodic approach and always abstract problems into a model (state machine, Grafcet, block diagram...).
-Expertise in asynchronous programming, parallel computing and networking.
+I have a methodic approach and always abstract problems into a model (state machine, Grafcet, dependency graph...).
   - Proficient with **C++ 17**, **CMAKE**, **Boost**, the **LLVM** ecosystem and now moving to **C++ 23**.
-Using **Linux** as my working environnement, together with **Python**, **Go** or **Javascript** for maths, servers or webapps.
+Using **Linux** as my working environnement and taking advantage of other languages such as **Python**, **Go** or **Javascript**.
-  - I had **VHDL** as part of my university teaching and learned **OpenGL** and **BGFX** on my free time.
+  - I had **VHDL** as part of my university teaching and learned **OpenGL** on my free time.
 Would be interested in working with GPU-accelerated computing or **FPGA**.
 - tag: Project Management
   text:
   - I manage projects through all different stages, from requirement to release, support and handover.
-  - I put a lot importance into design and like to follow other projects, review them and give a constructive feedback.
+I like to follow other projects, review the code and give a constructive feedback.
+I see myself as a team player and a problem solver.
+I put a lot importance into design, I like to take the needed time to make scalable solutions.
-  - Team player, I enjoy popularizing the technical parts and collaborating with specialist in different fields.
+  - I enjoy working with specialist of different fields to learn and understand what my collaborators are doing.
 - tag: About me
   text:
   - >-
-    I attended high school in Cambodia and university in Toulouse.
+    I attended high school in Cambodia, university in Toulouse and now living in Amsterdam.
     I like taking pictures, skiing and having a beer after work.
   - Native French, fluent in English.
+  - "Mail: alexandredlsb@gmail.com"
+  - "Phone: +33 7 83 89 52 43"
 ---
 Dear Hiring Manager,